andiub97/CovidPubRank/README.md

 # Introduction
 The purpose of the project was to implement a page rank application of scientific articles concerning Covid-19.
-Different size of datasets and different page rank algorithms were been used to test the weak scalability and the different performance of the application.\
+Different size of datasets and different page rank algorithms were been used to test weak scalability and the different performance of the application.\
-To test the strong scalability of the algorithms implemented in our project it was been used Google Cloud Platform (GCP) which allowed us to increase the performances by adding or removing resources from the system.
+To test strong scalability of the algorithms implemented in our project it was been used Google Cloud Platform (GCP) which allowed us to increase the performances by adding or removing resources from the system.

 # Steps
-The implementation of our application is mainly composed by four main steps:
+The implementation of our application is mainly composed by four steps:

 * Loads a graph's list of edges from a given file path
 * Loads node labels from a given file path